Summer Dog Safety: Prevent & Respond

 Think of the kit as a firefighter’s gear.
 It’s not needed daily, but when the alarm sounds, it reduces chaos and buys precious time.

-If you want deeper coverage on adapting everyday home spaces for cooling, explore: Beat the Summer Heat: Every Dog Owner Needs to Know.
+If you want deeper coverage on adapting everyday home spaces for cooling, explore: Comprehensive Summer Cooling Strategies for Dogs.
 It walks you through smart cooling solutions when AC is limited.

 When to Seek Immediate Veterinary Care